hashicorp/packer/website/source/docs/extend/plugins.html.markdown

 In addition to builders, other types of plugins can be installed.
 The full list is below:

-* "builders" - A key/value pair of builder type to the builder plugin application.
+* `builders` - A key/value pair of builder type to the builder plugin application.

-* "commands" - A key/value pair of the command name to the command plugin application.
+* `commands` - A key/value pair of the command name to the command plugin application.
 The command name is what is executed on the command line, like `packer COMMAND`.

-* "provisioners" - A key/value pair of the provisioner type to the provisioner plugin application.
+* `provisioners` - A key/value pair of the provisioner type to the provisioner plugin application.
 The provisioner type is the value of the "type" configuration used within templates.